Problems with Lavender ?

 Frequently, once started it is too late to save a plant suffering from this condition.
 High humidity in the air can promote this type of problem as well.
 What do you do?
 You can take cuttings from the remaining healthy sections and root them to get a new plant.

 Lavender prefers loose soil that will not compact around its roots preventing the excess moisture from draining away.
+Plant in raised mounds to allow for proper water runoff.
+Place a handful of sand or small gravel in the bottom of your planting hole to allow for good drainage.
 Learn about the best potting soil mix for those Lavender plants grown in pots.

 Plants do well in dry, stony poor soils which makes it an excellent plant to grow on a hot sunny bank where the water can easily run off.